Phil Taylor (darts player): John Part

 Taylor's next rivalry was with Canadian John Part, who won the BDO World Championship in 1994 and moved to the PDC in 1997.
 Their first meeting in the PDC came at the 2001 PDC World Championship final.
 The match was one-sided as Taylor averaged 107 and won 7–0.
-Taylor won their first five encounters including a 6–0 quarter final win at the 2002 PDC World Championships, a much closer match at the 2002 World Matchplay final, 18–16 and the 2002 World Grand Prix final, where Taylor again ended Part's attempt at a title by winning 7–3.
+Taylor won their first five encounters including a 6–0 Quarter-final win at the 2002 PDC World Championships, a much closer match at the 2002 World Matchplay final, 18–16 and the 2002 World Grand Prix final, where Taylor again ended Part's attempt at a title by winning 7–3.

 A turning point came in the 2003 World Championship, where Part and Taylor met in the final.
 Part took a 4–1 lead but Taylor hit back to take the lead, 5–4.
 At 6–6 Part held his nerve and beat Taylor 7–6 to end Taylor's eight tournament unbeaten run in the championship.
-Taylor's other losses to Part came in the 2003 Las Vegas Desert Classic (13–10 in the semi-final), the 2004 UK Open (8–6 in the quarter final) and at the 2005 World Matchplay (16–11 in the quarter final).
+Taylor's other losses to Part came in the 2003 Las Vegas Desert Classic (13–10 in the semi-final), the 2004 UK Open (8–6 in the quarter-final) and at the 2005 World Matchplay (16–11 in the quarter-final).

 Part won the 2008 PDC World Championship and became the second player after Taylor to have won the tournament more than once.
 Taylor and Part met in competition on at least 37 occasions, with Taylor winning 31 and Part winning 6.

 Raymond van Barneveld

 van Barneveld switched to the PDC in 2006.
 Their first clash came in the 2006 Premier League Darts tournament and ended in a 7–7 draw.
 The return match went in Taylor's favour.
 Barneveld's first PDC win over Taylor came at the 2006 UK Open with an 11–10 quarter-final success, which he followed up with success in the semi-finals of the Las Vegas Desert Classic, winning by four sets to three.
 Taylor later defeated van Barneveld by three sets to one in the World Grand Prix.

 They then met in the final of the 2007 PDC World Championship at the Circus Tavern.
 The match has been described as the greatest game in the history of darts.
-Despite being up three sets to nil at one point, Taylor was defeated by van Barneveld seven sets to six in a sudden-death leg.
+Taylor was defeated by van Barneveld seven sets to six in a sudden-death leg.
 Taylor responded to his loss by defeating van Barneveld on two occasions in the 2007 Premier League Darts and beating him in the final of the inaugural US Open.
 Van Barneveld later defeated Taylor in the quarter-finals of the UK Open by 11 legs to four.
 Taylor lost his top spot in the PDC World Rankings to van Barneveld in January 2008, but regained it in June.